Empower Your Practice

 The Modern Choice: Cloud-Based Solutions

 In stark contrast, a cloud-based system, often called Software-as-a-Service (SaaS), is hosted by the software provider on their own secure, remote servers.
 You access it through a web browser or a dedicated app, much like you would with your online banking software.
-There's no need to buy or maintain any complex hardware in your clinic.
+There is no need to buy or maintain any complex hardware in your clinic.

 This model has quickly become the go-to choice for modern UK practices, and for good reason.
 The latest market analysis shows that cloud-based platforms now hold 56.43% of the market share for practice management software in the UK, with that number expected to keep climbing.
 You can read the full analysis on the PMS market to dig into the trends driving this shift.